BiotrAIn-community/BiotrAIn-virtual/Module 4.1 Deep learning/README.md

 <br><br>

 ### Practical Cases

+Before working on any Google Colab notebook, create your own copy by selecting File → Save a copy in Drive.
+Always work from your copy to ensure your changes are saved.
+Repeat this step for every Google Colab notebook used throughout the course.

+*How Google Colab works*: Code is organized into cells.
+Execute each cell by clicking the Run (▶) button (left side of the code).
+Run the cells in order, from top to bottom, as each step may depend on the results of the previous one.
+Wait for a cell to finish executing before proceeding to the next.

 Each case study is supported by two types of notebooks:

 - **Attendee Notebook:** Designed for hands-on learning, including guided activities and TODO tasks to actively engage attendees in the implementation process.